PB-Cuo-MCS-IRES-GFP-EF1α-CymR-Puro Inducible cDNA Cloning and Expression Vector

 Customer Agreements

-Academic customers can purchase PiggyBac Transposon System components for internal research purposes for indefinite use, whereas commercial customers must sign a customer agreement for a four-month, limited-use license to evaluate the technology.
+Academic customers can purchase PiggyBac Transposon System components for internal research purposes for indefinite use, whereas commercial customers must sign a customer agreement for a six-month, limited-use license to evaluate the technology.

 * SBI is fully licensed to distribute PiggyBac vectors as a partnership with Hera BioLabs, Inc.